lrotermund/blog/content/posts/testing-an-important-feature-of-the-go-standard-library.md

 date: 2021-01-21T12:51:41+01:00
 draft: false
 images: ["assets/testing-an-important-feature-of-the-go-standard-library.webp"]
+image_alt: |
+    This image displays a Go (Golang) code snippet for a unit test function named `TestWithSubTests`.
+It defines multiple test cases with string values `foo` and `bar`, and runs subtests for each case using the `t.Run` function.
+    The subtests call `buggyFuncCouldReturnBlankString` and check if the result is an empty string.
+If the result is empty, the test fails by calling `t.Fail()`.
+This snippet demonstrates how to organize and run subtests in Go for better test structure and output clarity.
+description: |
-description: "Have you always wanted to learn everything about testing with the Go standard library?
-I'll show you everything from the first test to parallelization."
+    Have you always wanted to learn everything about testing with the Go standard library?
+I'll show you everything from the first test to parallelization.
+summary: |
-summary: "Have you always wanted to learn everything about testing with the Go standard library?
-I'll show you everything from the first test to parallelization."
+    Have you always wanted to learn everything about testing with the Go standard library?
+I'll show you everything from the first test to parallelization.
 toc: false
 ---